Subtle Brain Injury Case Study

-Six figure settlement for teacher who sustained subtle traumatic brain injury
+Six-figure settlement for a teacher who sustained a subtle traumatic brain injury

 Colin Cook commented: “The Hatch Brenner Dispute Resolution team is delighted to have reached this settlement for our client.
 Insurers are generally dismissive of subtle TBI cases despite the fact that the research in the fields of neurology, neuropsychology and neuropsychiatry tends to be moving in one direction; generally recognising the symptoms my client has experienced and providing a medical explanation for them.
 The medicine in these cases is cutting edge and putting together the correct combined expert legal team is of huge importance.”